waveq/Migration-to-confluence/readme.md

 3. If you have mp4 files in your teamwork you have to set JDK 1.8 (32 bit!) otherwise library used to convert mp4 files will not work.

-    *Mp4 files are passed through converter to lower it's size.
-If video length is greater than 18 minutes it's cut into two or more parts.*
+    *Mp4 files are passed through converter to lower their size.
+If video length is greater than 18 minutes it will cut into parts.*

 Contact: